NICMx/rdap-server/basic-authentication-tomcat.md

 ---
-title: User Authentication
+title: Configuring Basic user authentication for Red Dog in Apache Tomcat
 ---

-# Configuring Basic user authentication for Red Dog Server in Apache Tomcat
+# Configuring Basic user authentication for Red Dog in Apache Tomcat

 In Red Dog we care about the information privacy, so our RDAP server provides the option to use a basic authorization schema (user/pass) to the server resources that you may want to protect or grant access only to a group of users.
 This document tells you how to set up that basic authentication for the user request on the Red Dog server.